anoma/namada/documentation/specs/src/economics/public-goods-funding.md

 ### End of Term Summary

 At the end of each term, the council is encouraged to submit a "summary"  which describes the funding decisions the councils have made and their reasoning for these decisions.
-This summary will act as an assessment of the council and will be the information point for governance to decide whether to re-elect the council.
+This summary will act as an assessment of the council and will be the primary document on the basis of which governance should decide whether to re-elect the council.

 ## Mechanism